Art journals can stimulate and strengthen art criticism and art research in Denmark and thereby contribute to the development of Danish art.

 • the journal is relevant to the present day in terms of its editorial content, art historical content, and its presentation of the subject matter to a general audience.

-Contributions to academic/research-based journals must be peer reviewed.
-Also, if the journal is published under the auspices of an institution, the application must be submitted by the head of said institution.
+• If the journal is published under the auspices of an institution, the application must be submitted by the head of the institution.

-• A description extending to no more than two standard pages of 2400 characters with spaces that present the overall editorial concept and plans for specific content, including article formats, the writer’s deliberations, language versions, whether the piece will be published in print or digitally, distribution plan, etc.
+• Description – max.
+2 pages – outlining the overall editorial concept, plans for specific content, including article formats, considerations regarding contributors, language versions, whether the journal will be published in print or digitally, distribution plan, etc.

 Reporting